Nourish - Can I Get Enough Calcium On A Plant-Based Or Dairy-Free Diet?| Part 1

 Calcium is the most abundant mineral in the body, making up a huge 1.5 to 2% of the total body weight.
 The bones and teeth are home to the majority of the body’s calcium, containing roughly 99% of it.

 This mineral is not only responsible for helping to build and maintain strong bones and teeth, but also:

 - regulating the nervous system

 Calcium can help relieve aching muscles and bones, maintain the correct acid-alkaline balance and reduce menstrual cramps.
-Calcium may even serve as a protector against high blood pressure, osteoporosis and colon cancer.
+This mineral may even serve as a protector against high blood pressure, osteoporosis and colon cancer.

-And so with all that in mind, I think we can all agree that calcium is a pretty incredible and important nutrient, and without it, we wouldn’t survive.
+And so with all that in mind, I think we can all agree that calcium is a pretty incredible and important nutrient.
+Without it, we wouldn’t survive.

-With many people turning to a plant-based or dairy free diet due to ethical or dietary reasons, or out of necessity due to dairy or lactose intolerance, more people are cutting meat and dairy out of their diet.
+Many people are turning to a plant-based or dairy-free diet.
+Whether it’s due to ethical or dietary reasons, or out of necessity due to dairy or lactose intolerance, more people are cutting meat and dairy out of their diet.

-This has understandably caused many questions to arise about alternative sources of calcium after being conditioned for many years to believe that the best source of calcium comes from milk and dairy products.
+This has understandably caused many questions to arise about alternative sources of calcium.
+Especially after being conditioned for many years to believe that the best source of calcium comes from milk and dairy products.

 The most common question that arises is often: